The dangers of Panadol for dogs

 A mild case of paracetamol poisoning can give your dog an upset stomach, and they may appear to be tired.
 More serious cases can include signs of staggering, vomiting and restlessness.
 There can be blood in the stool and the urine will seem unusually dark-coloured.

-In an emergency it is best to contact the hospital for advice.
-Our emergency advice hotline is available 24 hours a day and we would prefer that you woke us up to ask for advice rather than self medicate your pet.
+In an emergency, or if you cannot get to the vet and are tempted to use human medications, it is always best to contact the hospital for advice.
+An emergency vet is on-call 24 hours a day and we would prefer that you woke us up to ask for advice rather than self medicate your pet.

 Ingestion of human medicines is one of the major causes of poisonings in dogs and cats, accounting for 25 per cent of all poisoning cases.
 Keep medicines away from your furry friends!